 The Psychology minor is designed to provide the student with an exposure to and engagement with the science of the mind and behavior.
 Students will sample from both broad areas of the field as well as more specific applications of the science after completing the introductory courses.
-Students must complete the introductory sequence in Psychology prior to the start of their senior year to complete the minor.
+Students must complete the introductory course in Psychology prior to the start of their senior year to complete the minor.

-PY101-102 General Psychology I-II
+PY101 General Psychology